aditiaravind/Staircase-Detection/README.md

 A dataset of real time pictures were captured which included some basic obstacles like staircase, cartons etc. The images were taken at an interval of 2 seconds to test the efficiency of the detection process.

+## Usage
+The file "DetectStaircase.m" is the main file to be executed.
+However, run the function files: "bfltGray", "bfilter2" and "DistBetween2Segment" first and then the main file.
+(Make sure that the pcitures and the files are in the same path)

 ### Following are the filtering techniques used and a brief description

 1. Gray-scale: The RGB images are first converted to gray-scale (black and white) so as to aid better in the object detection.